tobhey/NoRBERT/README.md

 # NoRBERT: Transfer Learning for Requirements Classification
 This is the supplementary material repository of the paper "NoRBERT: Transfer Learning for Requirements Classification".
 In this paper we explore the performance of transfer learning (with Google's language model BERT) on different tasks in requirements classification.
 Especially the performance on projects, completely unseen during training, is in the focus of the paper.
-Additionally we developed a new dataset based on the Promise NFR dataset, that includes a more fine-grained labeling of functional requirement based on their concerns (Function, Data, Behavior).
+Additionally, we developed a new dataset based on the Promise NFR dataset, that includes a more fine-grained labeling of functional requirement based on their concerns (Function, Data, Behavior).

 This repository contains the datasets and code used in the paper, as well as additional results: